Orbserver/GestionDePacientes/README.md

 - **Bootstrap**: Bootstrap is used for responsive design and user interface components.

-- **Vue.js**: PacientesReiki can be enhanced with Vue.js for interactive and dynamic frontend features if desired.
+- **Vue.js**: SetPatientCare can be enhanced with Vue.js for interactive and dynamic frontend features if desired.

 ## Installation

-To install and run PacientesReiki locally, follow these steps:
+To install and run SetPatientCare locally, follow these steps:

 1. Clone this repository to your local machine.
 2. Run `composer install` to install PHP dependencies.